-To have an e-commerce business means that you have to deal with everything that it involves, including lead generation.
-Lead generation for e-commerce is different from lead generation for other business models.
+To have an eCommerce business means that you have to deal with everything that it involves, including lead generation.
+Lead generation tactics for eCommerce are different from lead generation for other business models.
 Most online stores don’t have their warehouses and sales teams but, what they do have are shipping process automation and checkout pages.

 Thankfully, there are a few cost-effective tactics that can help you bring quality leads to your online store.
-In this post, we’re going to see eight different practical strategies you can implement immediately in your lead generation strategy.
+In this post, we’re going to see eight different practical lead generation tactics you can implement immediately in your marketing strategy.

 1. Define Target Personas

 In eCommerce, there’s nothing worse than optimizing for the wrong type of customers.
 Knowing who buys, or who will buy your products is pivotal in helping you maximize your advertising ROI and lead generation success.